ArkinSolomon/xpkg-docs/docs/xpkg-developers/jobs-service.md

 ## Aborting Jobs

 Any jobs that are not completed within three hours will be sent an abort signal from the jobs service via a `abort` event.
 The worker must abort the job immediately after recieving it.
 If the jobs service does not recieve an an `aborting` event within five seconds, the job will be failed by the service.
 Jobs are only checked for their durations every hour, ninety seconds after the service starts.
-This is to allow jobs to be claimed in case the server is down for an exceptionally long period of time.
+The ninety-second delay exists in order to allow jobs to be claimed in case the service is down for an exceptionally long period of time.